Did Davos Man pick the wrong destination?

 The turmoil sweeping the Middle East was touched on in Cartagena, but through the prism of two writers from the region, Lebanon's Joumana Haddad and Egypt's Khaled Al-Berry, who spoke of love and religion as well as politics.
 Another panel delved into Latin American cookery, where Argentine master patissier Osvaldo Gross described how a molten chocolate fountain was poured on his head as a sensory experiment.

-In the final reckoning all the statistics, of course, favour Davos, a multi-million-euro business entity in its own right with huge financial backing from a roll-call of the world's top corporations, including Thomson Reuters, the owners of the Reuters news organisation.
+In the final reckoning all the statistics, of course, favor Davos, a multi-million-euro business entity in its own right with huge financial backing from a roll-call of the world's top corporations, including Thomson Reuters, the owners of the Reuters news organization.

 As well as the more than 2,000 global leaders taking part in this year's World Economic Forum, a small army of journalists ensured blanket coverage of the proceedings in the world's media.

-Hay Cartagena, by contrast, made do with a modest 100 panellists and 250 accredited journalists, most of whom were from local publications.
+Hay Cartagena, by contrast, made do with a modest 100 panelists and 250 accredited journalists, most of whom were from local publications.

 Among those choosing Cartagena over Davos this year was Colombian President Juan Manuel Santos.
-He was in the Swiss Alps last year but this time joined a panel at the Hay Festival where he made news by proposing a joint global effort to legalise drugs and kill off the profits made by organised crime from the trade in narcotics.
+He was in the Swiss Alps last year but this time joined a panel at the Hay Festival where he made news by proposing a joint global effort to legalize drugs and kill off the profits made by organized crime from the trade in narcotics.

 "Of course the real power is in Davos," said El Pais editor Moreno, who has attended both events in the past.
 "But in Hay, as in a good newspaper, you have the sense of a nation in dialogue with itself.
 Davos is all about capitalism in dialogue with itself."
 Over the long term, he said, the ideas expressed at Hay may prove more influential.